top of page

 Sue tells him he was the best dad.

 She talked about the rocks he brought home because he thought she’d like them.
-Or, he was the one to pump up her bike tires.
+Or, he was the one to always pump up her bike tires.

 She remembers him showing up.